 Sharing your work with the WordPress community fosters collaboration, and you may even receive feedback from other developers that can help you improve the plugin.
 By contributing to open-source development, you can make a positive impact on the ecosystem while gaining visibility and recognition within the community.

 To ensure secure and efficient plugin development, it’s crucial to follow WordPress coding standards and best practices.
+These practices are important when you develop WordPress plugin from scratch for long-term performance.
 Start by sanitizing and validating all user inputs to prevent security vulnerabilities like SQL injection or cross-site scripting (XSS).

 Utilize WordPress’s built-in nonce system for form security to prevent cross-site request forgery (CSRF).
 Keep the plugin lightweight by avoiding unnecessary features and reducing database queries to enhance performance, ensuring it doesn’t slow down the website.